MoniMurray/shopping-list/README.md

 ### Languages Used

-Languages in this project were Python, HTML, CSS and JavaScript.
+Languages in this project were:

+- Python,
+- HTML,
+- CSS,  and
+- JavaScript.

 ### Frameworks, Libraries & Programs Used